 Instructions

-- In a large bowl whisk together the flours and sugar then make a well in the middle and add the egg yolk, butter and vanilla, mix with a fork until almost combined.
-This dough is also very easy to make with a Food Processor.
+- In a large bowl whisk together the flours, salt and sugar then make a well in the middle and add the egg yolk, butter and vanilla, mix with a fork until almost combined.
+This dough can also be made with a food processor.

 - Move to a lightly floured flat surface and knead into a compact ball, wrap in plastic and refrigerate for one hour.

-- Place cookies on prepared cookie sheet and bake for approximately 6 minutes (for mini cookies) approximately 8 - 10 minutes for larger.
+- Place cookies on prepared cookie sheets and bake for approximately 6 minutes (for mini cookies) approximately 8 – 10 minutes for larger.
 Do not let the cookies brown.
-Let cool on cookie sheet, then dust with powdered / icing sugar.
+Let them cool on the baking sheet for approximately 10 minutes then move to a wire rack to cool completely, dust with powdered sugar before serving.
 Enjoy!

 Notes